Atri: My Dear Moments

 Atri: My Dear Moments (stylized as ATRI -My Dear Moments-) is a 2020 visual novel game developed by Frontwing and Makura (枕) who are especially known for creating The Fruit of Grisaia visual novel, written by Asuta Konno who also wrote the If My Heart Had Wings visual novel and published by Aniplex.exe, a brand of Japanese anime and music production company Aniplex.
 The visual novel was digitally released on Steam for Windows on June 19, 2020 worldwide.
 Later, on December 16, 2021, the game was also released for Android, iOS and Nintendo Switch devices by iMel only in Japan.

-A manga adaptation by Jako began serialization in Kadokawa Shoten's Comptiq magazine in October 2022, and an anime television series adaptation by Troyca has been announced.
+A manga adaptation by Jako was serialized in Kadokawa Shoten's Comptiq magazine from October 2022 to February 2025, and an anime television series adaptation produced by Troyca aired from July to October 2024.

 Plot

-In the near future, a sudden rise in sea levels floods the majority of the world and ends human civilization as we know it, forcing humanity to eke a living on what little dry land remains.
-Natsuki Ikaruga is a young man living under difficult circumstances in this new world.
-He has lost one of his legs in an accident which can only be replaced with a crude prosthetic, and he suffers constant bouts of phantom pain.
-One day, though, Natsuki rummages through his recently deceased grandmother's belongings to pay off a debt, only to awaken a young android girl name Atri, who will go on to change his life forever.
+The game is set in the near future where a sudden rise in sea levels floods the majority of the world and ends human civilization as we know it, forcing humanity to eke a living on what little dry land remains.
+The protagonist, Natsuki Ikaruga, is a young man who lost his mother and one of his legs in an accident, relying on a prosthetic to walk.
+Prior to the events of the game, he dropped out from the academy and returned to his hometown where he reunited with his friends Minamo Kamishiro and Ryuuji Nojima.
+On one day, Natsuki rummages through his recently deceased grandmother's belongings to pay off a debt, only to awaken a young android girl named Atri who claims to only have 45 days to partner with Natsuki and has a task to do.
+Natsuki later arrives at a local school and overcomes the electricity shortage by making a homebrew water turbine.
+Over the course of the next few weeks Natsuki discovers that his late grandmother, an ocean geologist, had proposed artificial floating islands "Eden" as a solution to the sea level rising problem, as well as developing a romantic relationship with Atri.
+However, Natsuki reads through her log and reveals in dismay that all the emotions Atri shows are artificially computed by software.
+He eventually orders Atri to stop acting as if she had consciousness.